-EDU 594.
-Internship in Secondary Education (3) A full semester of supervised observation and teaching in the secondary school; supervision provided by college staff.
+EDU 593.
+Internship in Secondary Education (1) A full semester of supervised observation and teaching in the secondary school; supervision provided by college staff.
 Includes conferences with cooperating master teacher and college coordinator.
 Provides relevant experiences to meet and exceed Alabama B certification standards.
 Attendance at scheduled seminar meetings is required.
 Prerequisites: Completion of all other courses and departmental approval.

-EDU 595.
-Internship in Early Childhood Education (3) A full semester of supervised observation and teaching in an early childhood classroom; supervision provided by college staff.
+EDU 594.
+Internship in Secondary Education (2) Afull semester of supervised observation and teaching in the secondary school; supervision provided by college staff.
 Includes conferences with cooperating master teacher and college coordinator.
-Provides relevant experiences to meet and exceed Alabama Class B certification standards.
+Provides relevant experiences to meet and exceed Alabama B certification standards.
 Attendance at scheduled seminar meetings is required.
 Prerequisites: Completion of all other courses and departmental approval.

 EDU 596.
-Internship in Elementary Education (3) A full semester of supervised observation and teaching in an elementary classroom; supervision provided by college staff.
+Internship in Elementary Education (2) A full semester of supervised observation and teaching in an elementary classroom; supervision provided by college staff.
 Includes conferences with cooperating master teacher and college coordinator.
 Provides relevant experiences to meet and exceed Alabama Class B certification standards.
 Attendance at scheduled seminar meetings is required.
 Prerequisites: Completion of all other courses and departmental approval.